jonbnewman/mobx-store-provider/README.md

 ## Testing

-Testing your React app that uses _mobx-state-tree_ and _mobx-store-provider_ is easy.
+Testing a React app that uses _mobx-state-tree_ and _mobx-store-provider_ is easy.

 Here are a couple examples, notably using [Jest](https://jestjs.io/) and [react-testing-library](https://github.com/testing-library/react-testing-library):